-The barge sails three to four times each week, so timing harvest with planting is critical.
-Between harvest and planting at the golf course, the sprigs will be no more than two to four days out from compost to final soil.
+The barge sails three to four times each week, so timing harvest with planting was critical.
+Between harvest on Oahu and planting on the golf course, the sprigs were no more than two to four days out from compost to final soil.
 Hawaiian Turfgrass shipped 1,800 bushels to Waiehu throughout May and June of 2018 using this method, and repeated the process in May and June of this year to plant the front nine.

 Municipal magic: Waiehu Golf Course boasts several oceanfront holes, offering patrons a round with a view.
 Photo courtesy of Todd Allen